blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Make My Website Load Articles Without Redirecting.md

 # Premise
 - I don't like how pages redirect whenever I click a folder note, but I like there being folder notes..
-- I'd like to avoid using `iframe`s.
+- I'd like to avoid using `iframe` s.

 > [!summary] Result
 > I chose to go with the Idea 1, omitting folder notes, instead choosing to simply let them be present with breadcrumbs.
 >
-> However, since ObsidianHTML doesn't allow index.html for other pages in breadcrumbs (unless I try fixing that), I'll have to use a different name for page indices, like "Index of {title}".
+> However, since ObsidianHTML doesn't allow `index.html` for other pages in breadcrumbs (unless I try fixing that), I'll have to use a different name for page indices, like "Index of {title}".
 >
-> Why would that be?
+> But why would that be?
 Because breadcrumbs use a unique name for every directory?
 That would have problems for similarly named directories too..
 But perhaps they also store paths?
-But then it wouldn't conflict with an index.html file..
+But then it wouldn't conflict with an `index.html` file..
+Perhaps it is relative addressing that causes problems?
+>
+> Anyways, I'll have to edit Breadcrumbs code if I'm to let it accept "Index of {title}" pages, so I might as well deal with fixing the `index.html` files

 **Format of breadcrumbs:**